Intro and advice:

 Yes postures and mantras and tools do help.
 They were created for you, so use them as an aid, never let these tools become obstacles.

-You will notice a vast among of overlap in the: techniques, practices, postures, and experiences.
+You will notice a vast amount of overlap in the: techniques, practices, postures, and experiences.

 As is the case with anything that humans touch, be it mediation or any philosophical schools of thought, there will be several subtypes to discover and practice.
 There are many variations.
 You may find yourself creating your own variations to your practice that work for you.
 That is ok!

 Ready for a secret?
-It is also ok to learn and use hypnosis skills and self-hypnosis to super-charge your meditation experiences.
+You can learn to use hypnosis skills and self-hypnosis to super-charge your meditation experiences.
 You can quote me for saying this.

 Paradoxes?
 When exploring “consciousness” you will run into paradoxical ideas, I am sure you have noticed that already in what was written above.